Akshat2634/GitHub-Agent/README.md

 # GitHub Issues Assistant

 The GitHub Issues Assistant is a powerful tool that enables users to ask questions about GitHub issues and receive informative responses.
-It leverages various libraries and technologies to fetch and process GitHub issues data, store it in a vector database, and generate responses using a state-of-the-art language model.
+It leverages various libraries and technologies to fetch and process GitHub issues data, store it in a vector database, and generate responses using a state-of-the-art language model.The assistant utilizes the Retrieval-Augmented Generation (RAG) approach, which combines information retrieval and language generation to provide accurate and relevant answers.

 ## Features

 - Fetches GitHub issues data from a specified repository using the GitHub API
 - Stores the fetched issues in an AstraDB vector database for efficient retrieval
 - Utilizes OpenAI's language model to generate informative responses to user queries
+- Employs the Retrieval-Augmented Generation (RAG) approach for enhanced accuracy and relevance
 - Provides a user-friendly web interface using Gradio for easy interaction

 ## Installation